 Kids get dirty.
 It's a fact of life.
 These tips will help you fight the common stains they bring home.
-Use these smart techniques to get their clothing fresh and sparkling clean so you're proud to send them out into the world to get dirty all over again.
+We'll show you how to get stains out of baby clothes, how to remove different types of stains, and how to remove old stains from baby clothes.
+Use our smart techniques to get their clothing fresh and sparkling clean so you're proud to send them out into the world to get dirty all over again.

 Presoak the stained garment in cold water and liquid laundry detergent.
 Machine-wash in warm water or according to label directions.
 If the stain still remains, apply a prewash stain remover or liquid detergent to the area, then machine-wash.

 Scrape off as much chocolate as you can.
 Pretreat or prewash the garment in warm water with a product containing enzymes, or use a prewash stain remover on the area.
 Machine-wash as usual.
 If the stain remains, rewash with a bleach product safe for the fabric.

 Soak the stained garment in cold water about 30 minutes.
 (Using hot water will set the stain.)
 Lightly apply white vinegar (one of our favorite DIY stain removers) to the remaining stain and let sit for 30 machines.
 Machine-wash the garment with bleach-safe detergent for the fabric.

 Freeze the gum by rubbing an ice cube over it, then remove as much of it as possible with a dull knife.
 Apply a lubricant, such as glycerin, to loosen any remaining gum; scrape and rinse.
 Rub in liquid dish soap to remove any remaining stain, and machine-wash as usual.